 The mix of movies is excellent, with a little something for everyone.
 Those who want a straight romance have some great options, and those who like some comedy in their love stories will find a lot to love as well.

 There are also eclectic movies for those who aren’t that into love stories.

-From movies that add in American sports like football to sci-fi and time travel movies, there is a perfect option for any romantic night in front of the TV.
+From movies that add sports like football to sci-fi and time travel movies, there is a perfect option for any romantic night in front of the TV.

-Here is a look at the best romantic movies on Netflix as of April 2021.
+Here is a look at the best romantic movies on Netflix as of this month.

-Updated on April 2021: Every month, Netflix makes major changes to its platform, removing several movies and adding numerous new ones to replace them.
+Updated in November 2021: Every month, Netflix makes major changes to its platform, removing several movies and adding numerous new ones to replace them.

 Luckily, we are here every month to check the lists and update them by removing movies that have left the streaming service and replacing them with other options.

 First Knight (1995)